jaymanmt/PMT/README.md

 **password**: ronny111

 Note: Because the Administrator Page is not visible to customers or the public, the functionality of the page was prioritised over the UI/UX, mobile responsiveness and frontend development for this project.

+Note: For github, please refer to the master branch.
+The sandbox_launch branch is used to keep on working on the website during the assessment phase.
 )

 #### Testing